BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 same µs in which it is running.
 This can be done for any purpose, like for example to deffer a sideeffect of writing to a register from a SW thread into the HW models thread.
+When they do so, their "event|task runner" will be called right after in the next delta cycle.

 ### The SW registers IF